Thanksgiving is a time of year when we often reflect on the things we are thankful for and grateful for.

 - Marker or pen

-- Turkey template (enter your email in the form at the end of this post to have the link sent to you)
+- Turkey template (unlock the image at the end of the post to go to the download page)

 Directions